 People who have their Master’s in Business Administration hold a world-renowned symbol of achievement, and have for a long time.
 This type of degree is so well known because it has existed now for over 100 years.
 The first MBA programs were developed around the turn of the century, at Ivy-League universities such as Wharton, Dartmouth, and Harvard.
 The booming US economy of the first half of the 20th century demanded that more people be trained to manage complex systems related to production and industry.
 Around the middle of the century, however, the model of MBA programs came under scrutiny.
-The Economist reports that MBA programs were criticized because employers were more frequently finding that students had learned the analytical approach to business, but were graduating with a lack of practical and leadership skills.
+MBA programs were criticized because employers were more frequently finding that students had learned the analytical approach to business, but were graduating with a lack of practical and leadership skills.

 In the real world of business, experience and problem-solving trump research and theory.